arborter/Reverse-Engineering/First-OS-Reverse/README.md

     The second thing we will do is look for all the sections/segments of memory with the command iS.
 Type in your terminal iS.
 Your screen should look like this:

 ![alt text](image.png)

+    The screen displays the following from left to right:
+    - nth = An index of each item in memory
+    - paddr = The padding address, meaning the offset of memory based on RSP, base pointer which delineates the top of the stack.
+    - size = The size of the section of memory in the index
+    -  vaddr = The actual address of the section of memory in the index;where the memory is loaded
+    - vsize = The actual size of memory allocated for the object
+    - perm = permission: -r means read; x executable;rw means read write; w means write; - means permission is not set.

 5. Conclusion as to what made the program safe and what made it unsafe from the outset, as well as what was learned: